lewisfish/PawlikMorph-LSST/README.md

  - -fo FOLDER, Path to folder of images for analysis
  - -aperpixmap, Generate aperture pixel maps

+## Installation

+First clone this repo.
+Then either use pip or conda to install dependencies:
+  - pip install --user --requirement requirements.txt

+  Or
+  - conda env create -f enviroment.yml

 ## Requirments
  - Python 3.6.5+
  - Numpy 1.15.4+